BDC Hamburger Icon

 The list also shows the emergence of new types of funding vehicles, including equity crowdfunding and accelerators, and investors who previously were part of other successful companies as executives or founders but are now seeking success through investing in new business ideas.

-Ron Conway is a renowned Silicon Valley angel investor and philanthropist.
+Ron Conway is a Silicon Valley angel investor and philanthropist.
 Conway ran Angel Investors LP Funds for seven years.
-He is currently running SV Angel, a San Francisco-based angel investment firm.
+He is currently the founder and managing partner of SV Angel, a San Francisco-based angel investment firm.
 Conway was also an early-stage investor for Google, Facebook and PayPal.
-Recent projects include One Concern, Overlay and Tomorrow Farms.
+Other projects include One Concern, Overlay and Tomorrow Farms.
 Conway was featured in the Forbes magazine Midas List of top dealmakers.

 Gary Vaynerchuk is best known for being an influencer in the area of digital marketing.
 However, he’s also an angel investor via Vayner/RSE.
-He has invested in more than 70 companies, including Twitter, Facebook, Tumblr and Shopify.
+He has invested in more than 70 companies, including X (formerly Twitter), Facebook, Tumblr and Shopify.
 His current investments include OpenFortune, Metalink and SlamBall.

 Peter Thiel is a partner at a venture firm, Founders Fund, that invests primarily in science and technology companies.
-Thiel is a renowned social critic and dedicates himself to finding innovative solutions to the world’s most challenging problems.
-Thiel co-founded PayPal Mafia and was an investor in LinkedIn and Yelp.
+Thiel is a social critic and dedicates himself to finding innovative solutions to world problems.
+Thiel co-founded PayPal and is part of the PayPal Mafia, a group of former PayPal employees and founders who started new tech companies.
+He was also an investor in LinkedIn and Yelp.

 FYIDid you know